fenago/review-pull-requests/README.md

 1. Edit the suggestion.
 1. Click **Add a single comment**.

-Next, wait about 20 seconds for actions to run, then refresh this course's README.

 <summary><h2>Step 4: Apply suggested changes</h2></summary>

-_Nicely done suggesting changes! :partying_face:_

 Now let's see how easy it is to [apply your suggestion].